dftd3/simple-dftd3/doc/api/c.rst

 Generally, objects are exported as opaque pointers and can only be manipulated within the library.
 The API user is required delete all objects created in the library by using the provided deconstructor functions to avoid mamory leaks.

-Overall four classes of objects are provided by the library
+Overall five classes of objects are provided by the library

 - error handlers (:c:type:`dftd3_error`),
   used to communicate exceptional conditions and errors from the library to the user